ColetteLR/GPCC/README.md

 ## Application

 Run the 'Experiment.m' file with input a text (.txt) file without variable headers.
 The dataset should contain the transformed data in the probability space.
+A simulated dataset 'data2.txt' is included as reference, with corresponding transformed dataset 'udata.txt' in the probability space.
 In this example code, time is used as the conditioning variable (Z=(1:n)'), but other conditioning variables can be used instead if required.

 ## References